Haefliger cohomology of complete Riemannian foliations: Introduction

-Let $M$ be a manifold with a foliation $\F$.
-Let $(\E,\nabla)$ be a flat vector bundle over $M$.
-The Haefliger cohomology $H^{\bt}_{c}(\Tr \F;\E)$ of $(M,\F)$ with values in $(\E,\nabla)$ (see Section~\ref{sec:Hcoh}), or its cochain complex $\Omega^{\bt}_{c}(\Tr \F;\E)$, is of dynamical nature in general as mentioned in~\cite{Haefliger1980}, and it is often difficult to compute them.
-For example, $\Omega^{0}_{c}(\Tr \F)$ is isomorphic to the $p$-th leafwise cohomology of $\F$, where $p=\dim \F$, by~\cite[Corollary in Section~3.3]{Haefliger1980}.
-On the other hand, it is less difficult to compute the reduced cohomology $\widehat{H}^{\bt}_{c}(\Tr \F;\E)$ in the sense of Hector~\cite{Hector1988}, namely, the cohomology of the quotient of $\Omega^{\bt}_{c}(\Tr \F;\E)$ by the closure of zero with respect to the natural topology.
-There is a natural map $\tau : H^{\bt}_{c}(\Tr \F;\E) \to \widehat{H}^{\bt}_{c}(\Tr \F;\E)$.
-For a closed manifold $M$ with a Riemannian foliation $\F$, the map $\tau$ is an isomorphism due to Dom\'{i}nguez~\cite[Theorem~3.15]{Dominguez1998}, which is a generalization of Masa's result~\cite[Section~1]{Masa1992} in the case where $(\E,\nabla)$ is trivial.
-Note that Hector~\cite[Theorem~1.2]{Hector1988} first proved that $\tau$ is an isomorphism in the case where the structural Lie algebra of $(M,\F)$ is compact or nilpotent and $(\E,\nabla)$ is trivial.
+Haefliger cohomology is of dynamical nature in general as seen in~\cite{Haefliger1980}, and it is often difficult to compute them.
+We will show that Haefliger cohomology of complete Riemannian foliations is isomorphic to the reduced Haefliger cohomology, which is less difficult to compute.
+Here the reduced cohomology $\widehat{H}^{\bt}_{c}(\Tr \F;\E)$ (resp.\ $\widehat{H}^{\bt}_{lc}(\Tr \F;\E)$) is the cohomology of the quotient of $\Omega^{\bt}_{c}(\Tr \F;\E)$ (resp.\ $\Omega^{\bt}_{lc}(\Tr \F;\E)$) by the closure of zero with respect to the LF-topology (resp. the local LF-topology).
+There are natural maps $H^{\bt}_{c}(\Tr \F;\E) \to \widehat{H}^{\bt}_{c}(\Tr \F;\E)$ and $H^{\bt}_{lc}(\Tr \F;\E) \to \widehat{H}^{\bt}_{lc}(\Tr \F;\E)$.
+For any Riemannian foliation $\F$ on a closed manifold $M$, these natural maps are isomorphisms due to Dom\'{i}nguez~\cite[Theorem~3.15]{Dominguez1998}, which is a generalization of Masa's result~\cite[Section~1]{Masa1992} in the case where $(\E,\nabla)$ is trivial and Hector's result~\cite[Theorem~1.2]{Hector1988} in the case where the structural Lie algebra of $(M,\F)$ is compact or nilpotent and $(\E,\nabla)$ is trivial.

-Our first result is a generalization of the isomorphism.
-Recall that a foliated manifold is called uniform if the leaf space is compact (see Lemma~\ref{lem:uniform}).
-In particular, Riemannian foliations with dense leaves are uniform. \begin{thm} For a manifold $M$ with a uniform complete Riemannian foliation $\F$ and a flat vector bundle $(\E,\nabla)$, the natural map $\tau : H^{\bt}_{c}(\Tr \F;\E) \to \widehat{H}^{\bt}_{c}(\Tr \F;\E)$ is an isomorphism. \end{thm} Here, recall that a foliation is called {\em complete} if its holonomy pseudogroup is complete (see Definition~\ref{defn:comp}).
-Our proof is based on a version of Sarkaria's smoothing operator~\cite{Sarkaria1978} on transversals, which is a modification of the main step of~\cite{Masa1992} and~\cite{Dominguez1998}.
-We will illustrate Theorem~\ref{thm:masa} with some examples of Lie foliations in Section~\ref{sec:exam}.